HeroUI vs Traditional UI Libraries: The Ultimate Guide for Frontend Developers

 npx create-next-app@latest my-heroui-app

-Navigate into your project directory:Bash
+Navigate to your project and run:

 cd my-heroui-app